reuk/wayverb/docs_source/ray_tracer.md

 $$n_\text{reflections}=\left\lceil-\frac{6}{\log_{10}(1-\alpha_\text{min})}\right\rceil$$

-The 60dB level decrease is somewhat arbitrary, but was chosen to correspond to the *RT60*, which a common descriptor of recorded impulse responses.
+The 60dB level decrease is somewhat arbitrary, but was chosen to correspond to the *RT60*, which is a common descriptor of recorded impulse responses.
 The RT60 is a measure of reverb length, defined as the time taken for the sound level to decrease by 60dB.
 In a future version of the software, the level decrease might be set depending on the dynamic range of the output format.
 This would allow 16-bit renders (with around 48dB of dynamic range) to use fewer reflections, while 32-bit outputs with lower noise floors would require more reflections.

 ### Logging Energy